fevenMwoldu/MyBlog/README.md

 No bugs identified yet.
 If you find a bug please give us your feedback using the contact details provided below.

 Technologies Used Python3.7 Visual Studio Code Ubuntu

+## Technology
+This project was generated with [Python CLI]version 3.7

+An inline CSS is used

 ## Live Link
 https://github.com/fevenMwoldu/MyBlog